(b) Information on specific agreements is available as follows:

 (a) Arrangements exist with some qualifying countries to provide reciprocal contract administration services.
 Some arrangements are at no cost to either government.
 To determine whether such an arrangement has been negotiated and what contract administration functions are covered, contact the Deputy Director of Defense Procurement and Acquisition Policy (Program Acquisition and International Contracting), ((703) 697-9351, DSN 227-9351).

-required on contracts to be performed in qualifying countries, direct the
+administration services are required on contracts to be performed in qualifying

 (c) The contract administration activity receiving a delegation shall determine whether any portions of the delegation are covered by memoranda of understanding annexes and, if so, shall delegate those functions to the appropriate organization in the qualifying country's government.